Tour Details at a glance

 Optional Single Supplement

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD735 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD690 will be payable.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

 Ahmedabad Old Town Heritage Walk, Adalaj Stepwell, Sidi Saiyyed Mosque, Gandhi Ashram (Ahmedabad)